-De Finetti's purpose in his 1937 paper is not to define a Hilbert space but to use his vector space to bolster geometric intuition about random variables.54 To this end, he uses his inner product to conclude-like Fisher (1915, 1924) before him but now treating the random variables themselves as vectors-that "the correlation coefficient is the cosine of the angle $\alpha(X,Y)$ between vectors X and Y" (p.
+&lt;sup>54While de Finetti does not consider issues of completeness in this paper, he cites a prior note of his his inner product to conclude-like Fisher (1915, 1924) before him but now treating the random variables themselves as vectors-that "the correlation coefficient is the cosine of the angle $\alpha(X,Y)$ between vectors X and Y" (p.
 6).
 He elaborates:

-Zero correlation means orthogonality; positive or negative correlation means that α is acute or obtuse, respectively; for the extreme cases ... $\alpha = 0$ and $\alpha = \pi$, respectively, the two vectors ... only differ by a multiplicative constant, positive or negative, respectively (De Finetti, 1937, p.
+Zero correlation means orthogonality; positive or negative correlation means that $\alpha$ is acute or obtuse, respectively; for the extreme cases ... $\alpha = 0$ and $\alpha = \pi$ , respectively, the two vectors ... only differ by a multiplicative constant, positive or negative, respectively (De Finetti, 1937, p.
 6).

 Like Fisher (see Eq.
 (2.100)), de Finetti notes that "every random variable Y can be decomposed into two components, one correlated with X (the parallel component) and one uncorrelated with X (the orthogonal component)" (p.
 6).
-Finally, de Finetti considers the angles between a triplet of random variables (X,Y,Z).
+Finally, de Finetti considers the angles between a triplet of random variables (X, Y, Z).